-Health and the Energy contractor (MSA) split three surface water samples from three different locations.
-One of the samples was collected from the Columbia River, from near Priest Rapids Dam located upstream of Hanford.
-Two of the samples were collected from irrigation canals, one located across the Columbia River at Riverview and the other at the southern boundary of the Hanford Site at the Horn Rapids Yakima River irrigation pumping station.
+Health and the Energy contractor (MSA) split six surface water samples from five different locations.
+Three samples were collected from the Columbia River upstream of Hanford, two from Priest Rapids Dam and one from Vernita Bridge.
+Two samples were collected from irrigation canals, one located across the Columbia River at Riverview and the other at the southern boundary of the Hanford Site at the Horn Rapids Yakima River irrigation pumping station.
+One sample was collected from the Richland Pumphouse, where water is pumped out of the Columbia River.

-The Priest Rapids Dam location is upstream of the Hanford Site, while the remaining surface water sites are downstream of areas that may be impacted by Hanford.
+The Priest Rapids Dam and Vernita Bridge locations are upstream of the Hanford Site, while the remaining surface water sites are downstream of areas that may be impacted by Hanford.
 A comparison of contaminant concentrations at these sites gives an indication of Hanford's impact on the Columbia River.